 Two large suites, recently remodeled and refurbished with 2 en-suite baths in downtown Austin (an extra third bedroom also if needed).
-The rooms are spacious, with high ceilings, huge windows and an eclectic mix of modern and antique furnishings.
+The rooms are spacious, with high ceilings, huge windows, en-suite refrigerator and an eclectic mix of modern and antique furnishings.
+Private entrance too!

 There is a large master bedroom with a queen, a second bedroom with 2 twin beds, and recently remodeled bathrooms.
 This 1st French Floor suite is 1000 square feet with full-size windows in all rooms and has its own entrance, parking spot, cable TV and wifi.